 High Street, Brotton

-century.
-The exterior is plain and simple and has not been enhanced by the rebuilding and enlargement of the western porch.
-The chief interest lies inside in what is a very elaborate decorative scheme for a small wayside church.
+A modest early twentieth century design.
+The chief interest lies inside, in what is a very elaborate decorative scheme for a small wayside church.

 The church was enlarged slightly in 1979 with the rebuilding of the western porch.

-The church is a small structure, built of red brick in stretcher bond with stone dressings and consists of an aisleless nave, lower sanctuary and a rebuilt western porch which is now as wide as the nave.
+A small structure, built of red brick in stretcher bond with stone dressings and consisting of an aisleless nave, lower sanctuary and a rebuilt western porch which is now as wide as the nave.
 The roofs of the nave and sanctuary are slated.
 At the west end is a single-light bellcote, the top of which has been removed.
 The detailing mainly comprises single-light lancet windows.
 In the east wall there is a sexfoil circular window.
 The rectangular windows in the porch are reused from the original structure.

-The interior has plastered walls.
-It is notable for the amount of embellishment.
+The interior is notable for the amount of embellishment.
 In the nave the five-sided roof is panelled and has bare boards decorated with crosses, fleurs-de-lys and SA (for St Anthony).
 The chancel is much richer and has grey figures set against a gold background.
-In the centre of the side walls are angels bearing scrolls with the Beatitudes with figures of the Apostles and saints on either side of them.
+In the centre of the side walls are angels bearing scrolls with the Beatitudes with figures of apostles and saints on either side of them.
 On the east wall, surrounding the east window are angels playing musical instruments and round the frame of the window a text of the Sanctus.
 The panelled, boarded ceiling is painted with the IHS monogram and floriated cross motifs in roundels.